 - No pre-treatment of raw water is required.
 As the water will be used for cooling purpose only. - No wastewater generation from the process - Closed circuit cooling system will be implemented. - No groundwater required for Industrial Cooling.
-Water will be provided through CSIDC pipeline network. - Water requirement for domestic purposes only fulfilled through ground water. - Waste water generated through sanitary/toilet activities.
+Water will be provided through Chhattisgarh Ispat Bhoomi Water supply pipeline network. - Water requirement for domestic purposes only fulfilled through ground water. - RO back wash will be used in slag quenching in Induction Furnaces and in to maintain the water table in Scale Pits. - Waste water generated through sanitary/toilet activities.
 This will be treated in STP and treated water will be used for plantation purposes and dust suppression. - All stock piles will be on pucca flooring to prevent for any ground water contamination.